D13410N3/prometheus_proxmox_exporter/README.md

 * `-listen.address` - address to bind (default: `:9914`)
 * `-config.file` - path to a configuration file (default: `/etc/proxmox_exporter.yaml`)
 * `-log.level` - logging level (default: `none`)

-You can also use `proxmox_exporter.service` as ready unit-file if you're using systemd

 ### TODO (contact me if you need it):
 * Support multiple "datacenters"